 According to the Journal of Periodontology, gum disease could cause infections in your lungs, including pneumonia.
 Take a second and think about it.
 Your teeth and gums are infected, which means there are bad bacteria living in your mouth.
-Over a long period of time you are breathing in that bad bacteria that is living in your mouth.
+Over a long period of time, you are breathing in the bad bacteria that are living in your mouth.
 It makes sense that would cause you to get sick.

 That’s why it’s important to use a good toothbrush, proper flossing techniques, and antiseptic mouthwash.
 Just taking a few more minutes to care for your teeth will help you improve and protect your overall health.